inniyah/preppy/docs/index.rst

 The *quoteFunc* argument lets you control how non-text variables are displayed.
 This is covered in detail below.

-If you prefer a streaming or file-based approach, you can use
+If you prefer a streaming or file-based approach, you can use :func:`run`:

 .. function:: run(dictionary, __write__=None, quoteFunc=str, outputfile=None,code=__code__)

-You may either supply a function callback to __write__, which will be called repeatedly with the generated text; or a file-like object to *outputfile*.
+You may either supply a function callback to *__write__*, which will be called repeatedly with the generated text; or a file-like object to *outputfile*.

 The second technique involves passing explicit arguments to the template.
 This is covered below under *templates with declarations*.
 It requires that you place a declaration at the top of the .prep file to give it a function signature.